Charleston, United States of America

 Completed Application Form

-Submit your application through the LSAC website.
-This is your entry point into the process.
+Fill out the application via the LSAC website.
+This is your entry point into the process

 In 2024, the school received high marks in the Princeton Review rankings, which were based on feedback from students and administrators, highlighting the institution's supportive environment and academic strengths.